-7. After all strings in the map are recognized, global check is performed, see Section 9.

-Note that when the different sources of evidence are combined, they are taken with user-defined weighs depending on the quality of the map, the reliability of the basic OCR procedure, etc. We here do not discuss the choice of these values.
+7. After all strings have been recognized, global check is performed, see Section 9.
+Note that when the different sources of evidence are combined, they are taken with user-defined weights depending on the quality of the map, the reliability of the basic OCR procedure, etc. We here do not discuss the choice of these weights.

-Below, we will consider each source of evidence used in the presented algorithm, as well as the global check procedure.
+In the following sections, we will consider each source of evidence used in the presented algorithm, as well as the global check procedure.